rodgomesc/AVELL-G1513-FOX-7-TONG-FANG-GI5CN5E-HACKINTOSH/README.md

 5. Right-click the "Unallocated" area and select "New Simple Volume", size it anywhere between 200MB and 300MB and you should be fine.
 Format it as FAT32 and name it "EFI".
 Take note of the assigned letter of this partition (in my case it was A:)
 6. Open CMD as administrator, run `bcdboot %WINDIR% /s A:`, replacing the A: with your assigned drive letter
 7. Copy the files from this repo over to the `A:/EFI` directory (remove the old ones first, replace the A: with your drive letter)
-8. Congratulations, you got Clover installed on your drive.
+8. Congratulations, you got OpenCore and everything else installed!

 ## Creating the USB Drive

 1. Open balenaEtcher and select your disk image, burn it to your flash drive
 2. Check if a new partition was created containing the EFI directory, rename it to something like EFI-BACKUP and copy over the `A:/EFI` directory.
-This will ensure our Clover installation gets used
+This will ensure our OpenCore installation gets used
 3. Cross your fingers, unplug the flash drive and reboot
-4. You should be greeted by Clover's boot screen, if this doesn't happen, change your boot priorities so that your first boot is from "UEFI OS"
+4. You should be greeted by OpenCore's boot screen, if this doesn't happen, change your boot priorities so that your first boot is from "UEFI OS"

 ## Installing macOS: Part 1